View Document

 (17) A plan code may be the same five characters as its parent program code.

-(18) Course and Program Administration has the discretion to choose how to code all the characters of the plan code.
+(18) Academic Governance has the discretion to choose how to code all the characters of the plan code.
 Common plan codes may include:

 1. adding the year to the plan.
 For example, 'P24' means the 2024 edition of that plan.